lucywsq/awesome-taichi/README.md

 * [TaichiPIC](https://github.com/bwzhao/TaichiPIC)- Particle in cell (PIC) simulation program used in plasma physics.
 * [Taichi_Titanic188](https://github.com/runck/Taichi_Titanic188) - A modified version of the Taichi MPM simulation example; homework of Taichi Graphics Course.

-## **Procedural Content Generation**

-* [Taichi-Procedural Painting](https://github.com/theYiran/Taichi_Procedural_Painting) - The drawing process is imitated by generating images with different brush strokes, and a dynamic window enables the comparison of the original image with the generated image.

 ## **Voxel Art**